-28 of The Best Things to Do in New York City
+36 of The Best Things to Do in NYC

 New York, New York!
 A city so nice they named it twice.
 NYC boasts a certain hustle and bustle energy.
-Some people love it, some people don’t – but everyone can agree on the fact that there is no place quite like New York.
-I was born and raised 30 minutes from the city and visited with my family almost every weekend.
+Some people love it, some people don’t – but everyone can agree on the fact that there is no place quite like New York City.
+I was born and raised 30 minutes from the city and visited “The City” (as locals call it) with my family almost every weekend.
 So this my friends, was written by a local!

 Best Time to Visit New York